Samsung Galaxy Xcover

-The Samsung Galaxy Xcover (GT-S5690) is a water and dust proof IP67 rated smartphone manufactured by Samsung that runs the Android operating system.
+The Samsung Galaxy Xcover (GT-S5690) is a water- and dust-proof IP67-rated smartphone manufactured by Samsung Electronics that runs the Android operating system.
 It was announced and released by Samsung in August 2011.
-The Galaxy Xcover started the Samsung Galaxy Xcover series, with the immediate successor being the Xcover 2.
+The Galaxy Xcover started the Samsung Galaxy Xcover series, with the immediate successor being the Galaxy Xcover 2.

 The Galaxy Xcover 3G smartphone, with quad band GSM.
 It sports a display of a 3.65 inch LCD capacitive touchscreen with 16M colours (320x480) resolution.
 It has a 3.15-megapixel camera with LED flash.
 It comes with a 1500 mAh hotswappable Li-ion battery.

 The Galaxy Xcover comes with Android 2.3.6 Gingerbread.